 Trichoderma has the ability to form a network of microscopic hairs that are all working simultaneously like miniature antennas for the soil.
 This web like structure also has the ability to combat any other types of bacteria that attempt to fight with it, ensuring the ratio of beneficial microorganisms to bad stays as high as possible.

 A good example is to think of the rainforest or jungle floor, where conditions and climate there are ideal for plants and trees to thrive.
 The network of mycelium and beneficial microorganisms on the floor in these parts of the world is extremely advanced and will work as one giant food web all connecting with one another in a large state of natural symbiosis.
-This is what you are replicating inside your pots when growing Cannabis using.
+This is what you are replicating inside your pots when growing your plants.
 The principal is to create a food web that relies on the intelligence and infrastructure of the BACTREX and MYCOTREX microorganisms.

 The Connection With The Soil Food Web